bibanon/chan.arc/chan-arc-spec.rst

     This key contains the content of this post in BBCode format.
 This key is required.

-    Inter-board and links to other imageboards' threads are very transient – most of them not having a specified lifetime.
-The links to other threads on the same or on different image boards shall be replaced with a ``chan:`` URI representing the same content.
-For instance, if a link in content originally points to ``http://boards.4chan.org/etc/thread/123234/something#263543``, it shall be replaced with the standardised ``chan://4chan/etc/123234#263543``.
-These are rewritten to valid URLs on creation of the ``index.html``.
-For exact specifications, please see the `chan URI Specification <chan-uri-spec.rst>`_.

     Because of the disjointed nature of the way imageboards implement things like greentext, spoilers, and URLs, there are some standard replacements that must be made below.
 This is to provide conformance between different imageboard post content.